 Diego Fasolis studied in Zurich, Paris and Cremona where he obtained four diplomas with distinction.
 He began his career in the 80s as a concert organist, performing regularly complete works by Bach, Buxtehude, Mozart, Mendelssohn, Franck and Liszt.

 Having acquired worldwide recognition, Maestro Fasolis was appointed Chief conductor of the Vocal and Instrumental Ensembles of Swiss Radio and Television in 1993.
 In 1998 he began conducting I Barocchisti, a Baroque orchestra with period instruments, which he founded with his wife Adriana Fasolis-Brambilla.
 After her premature death in 2013 he established a charitable foundation in her name to support young musicians.
-He also works as a guest teacher with leading groups and singers internationally.

 Diego Fasolis is renowned as an interpreter of historically informed music.
 His versatility and virtuosity are combined with a rigorous style which is highly appreciated by the public and by international critics and press both in Europe and in the US.